CSCfi/csc-user-guide/docs/apps/braker.md

 braker-puhti
 ```

-This command shoudl be used in stead of the original _braker.pl_ script as it automatically do
+This command should be used in stead of the original _braker.pl_ script as it automatically do
 some settings that allow you to run baraker. _braker-puhti_ is able to use all the command line options
 of _braker.pl_.
 To see the options, run command: